Interior Dept. drops trophy hunting council amid court fight

 The AP’s 2018 review of the backgrounds and social media posts of the 16 council members Zinke selected showed they were likely to agree with his position that the best way to protect critically threatened or endangered species is to encourage wealthy Americans to shoot some of them, funding conservation and anti-poaching efforts by paying hefty license fees to cash-strapped African countries.

 Zinke’s hand-picked appointees included celebrity hunting guides, representatives from rifle and bow manufacturers and wealthy sportspeople who boasted of bagging the coveted “Big Five” — elephant, rhino, lion, leopard and Cape buffalo.

 Most were members of Safari Club International and the National Rifle Association, groups that had sued the Fish and Wildlife Service to expand the list of countries from which trophy kills can be legally imported.

+Despite tweets from Trump describing big-game hunting as a “horror show,” his administration has largely followed through on the priorities pushed by the pro-trophy hunting groups.

+Donald Trump Jr. spoke last weekend at the annual convention of Safari Club International in Reno, Nevada.
+As part of the festivities, the group auctioned off a weeklong Alaskan “dream hunt” aboard a luxury yacht with the president’s eldest son.
+Two hunters paid a combined $340,000 to go on the trip, according to an NRA media release.

 Zinke resigned in December 2018 amid several investigations that he had misused his office for personal gain.
 He quickly joined Turnberry Solutions, a D.C. lobbying firm whose clients include oil and gas companies and Native American tribes.